thoughtbot/gitsh/README.md

 Pull requests are very welcome.
 See the [contributing guide][CONTRIBUTING] for more details.

-## License

-gitsh is Copyright © 2014 Mike Burns, George Brocklehurst, and thoughtbot.
-It is free software, and may be redistributed under the terms specified in the [LICENSE][LICENSE] file.

 ## Similar projects

 * [git-sh][] - A customised bash shell with a Git prompt, aliases, and